jbhopkins/bioxtasraw/docs/source/install/win_troubleshooting.rst

     security warnings when you install RAW.
 When you do, just give the installer and program permission to run on your computer.

-*   RAW is used by (relatively) few people, which means many antivirus programs have not seen the RAW software before.
+*   RAW is used by (relatively) few people, which means some antivirus programs may not have seen the RAW software before.
 Occasionally virus scanners will mark a file (typically :file:`RAW.exe`) as a threat (it will usually be in the ‘general malware’ category).
 If this happens, please do the following: